10 Cybersecurity Best Practices for Protecting Your Business

 Think of it as building muscle; you don’t run a marathon without training.
 Start by adopting a few foundational practices:

-• Educate Yourself and Your Team: Knowledge is your first line of defence.
+- Educate Yourself and Your Team: Knowledge is your first line of defence.
 Make cybersecurity awareness training an ongoing initiative.
-Quick refresher sessions every quarter can keep the topic fresh in everyone's mind.
+Regular quick refresher sessions every quarter can help keep the topic fresh in everyone’s mind.

-• Develop a Cybersecurity Plan: Outline your approach, including detection, protection, and response strategies.
+- Develop a Cybersecurity Plan: Outline your approach, including detection, protection, and response strategies, and leverage tools such as fraud detection software to enhance security.
 A written plan helps you organise thoughts and prepare for potential breaches.

-Consider this: an employee getting phished via email can open the gates to your system.
+Consider this: an employee who falls for a phishing email can open the gates to your system.
 You want each person in your organisation to think like a gatekeeper.
 They must be aware of the threats and know how to respond.

 The Tools You Need